TheLoggicalOne/BA_for_Solico/docs/weeks/week08.md

 * If the crime was in a city of 1,000,000 people, you'd expect about 100 people to match the DNA by pure chance!
 * The DNA evidence tells you the suspect is one of those 100 people, not that they are 99.99% guilty.

-**Business Impact**: Think about fraud detection.
-Fraud is rare (low base rate).
-Even a very accurate detection algorithm will produce a high number of false positives.
-Don't assume every flagged transaction is fraudulent!

 ---